20 Soothing Solo Activities You Can Do At Home

 Take a trip down memory lane and have yourself a crafternoon at the same time.
-Looking back at happy times will warm your heart, while designing page layouts and cutting page accessories will give you a meditative focus.
-Plus, trying to remember the age of a friend or your kids in a particular photo can be a bit of a brain workout.
+Looking back at happy times will warm your heart, while designing page layouts and cutting page accents will give you a meditative focus.
+Plus, trying to remember the age of an old friend or your kids in a particular photo can be a bit of a brain workout.

 Let a celebrity read you a story.

-You don’t have to be a kid to enjoy the pure nostalgic delight of a celebrity reading your favorite children’s book.
-These days, everyone from Jennifer Garner and Reese Witherspoon to Frozen’s Josh Gad is taking to social media to help entertain and educate kids who are out of school early.
-Listen in, and you’ll be transported back in time.
+You don't have to be a kid to enjoy the pure, nostalgic delight of a celebrity reading your favorite children's book.
+These days, everyone from Jennifer Garner and Reese Witherspoon to Frozen's Josh Gad are taking to social media to help entertain and educate kids.
+Listen in, and you'll be transported back in time.